Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Introduction

-Your first academic year, known as the propaedeutic year, consists of a substantive component and a research component.
+Your first academic year consists of a substantive component and a research component.
 During the substantive component, you are introduced to the field of psychology and all its sub-disciplines: neuropsychology, social psychology, developmental psychology, work and organisational psychology, clinical psychology, research methods and cognitive neuroscience.

 In the research component, you will learn academic and writing skills during Research Methods and Statistics and practical training groups.
-At the end of the year, you will also write a propaedeutic thesis.
+At the end of the year, you will also write a First Year thesis.
 After completing all components in the propaedeutic year, you will receive the first-year diploma.

 • Year 2